-Functional Pin Description
+Function Pin Description

 Pin No. Pin Name Pin Function 1 BOOT1 Bootstrap supply for PWM 1.
-This pin powers the high side MOSFET driver.
-2 UGATE1 High side gate driver of PWM 1.
-This pin provides the gate drive for the converter's high side MOSFET.
-Connect this pin to the Gate of high side MOSFET.
+This pin powers the high-side MOSFET driver.
+2 UGATE1 High-side gate driver of PWM 1.
+This pin provides the gate drive for the converter's high-side MOSFET.
+Connect this pin to the Gate of high-side MOSFET.
 3 EN Enable control input.
 Active high input.
 4 PSI Power saving interface.
-When the voltage is pulled below 0.4V, the device voperate into 1 phase DEM.
-When the voltage is between 0.8V to 1V, the device voperate into 1 phase force CCM.
-When the voltage is between 1.4V to 5.5V, to device will operate into active phase force CCM (only for 2 or 3 phase).
+When the voltage is pulled below 0.8V, the device will operate into 1 phase DEM.
+When the voltage is between 1.2V to 1.8V, the device will operate into 1 phase force CCM.
+When the voltage is between 2.4V to 5.5V, the device will operate into 2 phase force CCM.
 5 VID Programming output voltage control input.
 Refer to PWM-VID Dynamic Voltage Control.
 6 REFADJ Reference adjustment output.
-Refer to PWM-VID dynamic voltage control.
+Refer to PWM-VID Dynamic Voltage Control.
 7 REFIN External reference input.
 8 VREF Reference voltage output.
-This is a high precision voltage reference (2V) from VREF pin to RGND pin.
-9 TON On-time/switching frequency adjustment input.
-Connect a 100pF capacitor between C {TON} and ground is optional for noise immunity enhancement.
+This is a high precision voltage reference (2V) from the VREF pin to RGND pin.
+9 TON ON-time/switching frequency adjustment input.
+Connect a 100pF ceramic capacitor between C {TON} and ground is optional for noise immunity enhancement.
 10 RGND Negative remote sense input.
 Connect this pin to the ground of output load.
 11 VSNS Positive remote sense input.
 Connect this pin to the positive terminal of output load.
-12 ILIM Current limit setting.
-Connect a resistor from ILIM pin to GND to set the current limit threshold.
-13 TSNS Temperature sensing input for 2/1 phase operation.
-ISEN3 Phase 3 current sense input for 3 phase operation.
-14 TALERT Thermal alert.
-Active low open drain output for 2/1 Phase Operation.
-ISEN2 Phase 2 current sense input for 3 phase operation.
-15 VCC Supply voltage input for 2/1 phase operation.
-(Connect to PVCC) ISEN1 Phase 1 current sense input for 3 phase operation.
-(Connect to PHASE1) 16 PGOOD Power good indicator output.
-Active high open drain output.
-17 UGATE2 High side gate driver of PWM 2.
-This pin provides the gate drive for the converter's high side MOSFET.
-Connect this pin to the Gate of high side MOSFET.
-18 BOOT2 Bootstrap supply for of PWM 2.
-This pin powers the high side MOSFET driver.
-19 PHASE2 Switch node for PWM2.
-This pin is return node of the high side driver of PWM 2.
-Connect this pin to the Source of high side MOSFET together with the Drain of low side MOSFET and the inductor.
-20 LGATE2 Low side gate driver of PWM 2.
-This pin provides the gate drive for the converter's low side MOSFET.
-Connect this pin to the Gate of low side MOSFET.
-21 Supply voltage input Connect this pin to a 5V higs supply Place a high 22 Third phase PWM control signal output to driver for 3 phase operation.
-In 2/1 23 LGATE1 Low side gate driver of PWM 1.
-This pin provides the gate drive for the converter's low side MOSFET.
-Connect this pin to the Gate of low side MOSFET.
-24 PHASE1 Switch node for PWM1.
-This pin is return node of the high side driver of PWM 1.
-Connect this pin to the Source of high side MOSFET together with the Drain of low side MOSFET and the inductor.
-25 (Exposed Pad) GND Ground.
-The Exposed pad should be soldered to a large PCB and connected to GND for maximum thermal dissipation.
+12 IC Internally connected.
+Leave this pin floating and "DO NOT" connect this pin to any of the circuit connections.
+13 PGOOD Power good indicator output.
+Active high open-drain output.
+14 UGATE2 High-side gate driver of PWM 2.
+This pin provides the gate drive for the converter's high-side MOSFET.
+Connect this pin to the Gate of high-side MOSFET.